james-morrison/hebtools/README.md

 Wave_Stats classes, example buoy data is required to test, 1 month of anonymised data is provided in **buoy\_data.zip**

-The project was developed with data recieved from Waverider MKII and MKIII buoys with RFBuoy v2.1.27 producing the raw files.
+The project was developed with data received from Waverider MKII and MKIII buoys with RFBuoy v2.1.27 producing the raw files.
 The AWAC was a 1MHz device and Storm v1.14 produced the wad files.
 The code was developed with the assistance of the [Hebridean Marine Energy Futures](http://hebmarine.com)